pixelspark/catena/README.md

 ### Linux

-Building on Linux is experimental.
-Due to the fact that there is no cross-platform WebSocket client implementation in Swift (the current implementation uses Starscream), outgoing peer connections are not supported for the Linux client.
-Incoming peer connections are possible and can be used by the client to 'talk back', so the client is functional regardless.

-To try and compile, first ensure Swift 4 is installed and is in the PATH.
+Building on Linux is fully supported.
+To build, first ensure Swift 4 is installed and is in the PATH.
 Then ensure clang and required libraries are present:

 ````
 apt install clang build-essential libicu-dev libcurl4-openssl-dev openssl libssl-dev